 Amend the numbering and text of paragraph 21.2B of Section 2A as follows:

-21.2B Where the Company submits, and the User agrees to receive, accounts by sending an electronic invoice it shall use an electronic invoice for all of that User’s accounts (including revised accounts and credit-notes).
-For the avoidance of doubt, where this Clause 21.2B applies, Clause 59.4 shall apply to the sending of accounts during any period in which the Date Transfer Network is unavailable.
+21.2B.1 Where the Company submits accounts to the User by sending an electronic invoice it shall use an electronic invoice for all of that User’s accounts (including revised accounts and credit-notes).
+For the avoidance of doubt, where this Clause 21.2B.1 applies, Clause 59.4 shall apply to the sending of accounts during any period in which the Data Transfer Network is unavailable.

 Add new paragraph 21.2B.2 to Section 2A as follows:

+21.2B.2 All electronic billing raised by Distributors to the User shall use the D2021 flow.